 M&E Management Course

 A four-day workshop, for M&E managers and implementation staff, that covers topics such as managing data collection and analysis, including advanced monitoring tools and evaluation methods

 A three-day course, for M&E and research professionals, on measurement and survey design that imparts essential skills on quality data collection

 An online version of the Executive Education course, Evaluating Social Programs, available to everyone with an internet connection, hosted by MITx through the edx platform.
-The next run of the course will begin on October 3, 2016.
 To enroll in the course, please click here.